-Jay was then appointed as Minister to Spain in 1779 to help secure Spanish support in the United States’ bid for independence.
+The Second Continental Congress then appointed Jay as Minister to Spain in 1779 to help secure Spanish support in the United States’ bid for independence.
 He would serve in this post until 1782 when he became part of the delegation for the peace commission to end the war.

-Along with Ben Franklin, John Adams, and Henry Laurens, John Jay helped to agree to the 1783 Treaty of Paris which ended hostilities and officially ended the American Revolution.
+Along with Ben Franklin, John Adams, and Henry Laurens, John Jay helped negotiate the 1783 Treaty of Paris which ended hostilities and officially ended the American Revolution.

 It was in this position (Chief Justice) that John Jay was sent to Great Britain to negotiate a treaty on behalf of the United States.